actorcloud/docs.actorcloud.io/en/products/codec.md

 ### 2) Decoding function description

-Parse reporting messages of device into a standard format defined by ActorCloud
+Parse reporting messages of device into a standard format defined by ActorCloud.

 ```python
 def decode(topic, message):